lf-lang/playground-lingua-franca/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/new#https://github.com/lf-lang/lingua-franca-playground/tree/main)

-**NOTE: This is a work in progress.**
-These examples may not keep up with changes in the language and compiler.
-See the regression tests for validated examples.
+NOTE: Examples located in an `experimental` directory may not work as expected or may require the installation of additional dependencies.